che-perez/favesMovies/README.md

 # FavesMovies :heart: :movie_camera: :clapper:

-App to search and store my favorites movies.
+Friendly app where you can search movies, view some details, and store you favorites ones.

 ## Screenshots